Giacomo-Roncoroni/merging_RIMFAX/README.md

       AttributeError: 'ElementTree' object has no attribute 'getiterator'

 Please downgrade python.
-In data_gen folder you can find the script.
+In 00_data_gen folder you can find the script.